Let Quantum Neural Networks Choose Their Own Frequencies: Quantum models and training hyperparameters

 \section{Quantum models and training hyperparameters}

-For all quantum models used in this work, the variational ansatz is a variant of the hardware-efficient ansatz (HEA)~\cite{kandala2017hardware}, with entangling unitaries connecting the qubits in a ring topology, where we study both digital and sDAQC \cite{parrarodriguez2020digitalanalog} versions of the HEA.
-Furthermore, after all FMs and ansatz layers are applied, a final state $\ket{\psi}$ is produced.
+For all quantum models used in this work, the variational ansatz is a variant of the hardware-efficient ansatz (HEA)~\cite{kandala2017hardware}, with entangling unitaries connecting the qubits in a ring topology as shown in Figure \ref{fig:ansatz_diagrams}.
+Here we study both digital and sDAQC \cite{parrarodriguez2020digitalanalog} versions of the HEA as shown in Figures \ref{fig:hea_cx_n4} and \ref{fig:hea_zz_n6} respectively.
+In the sDAQC approach, the entangling operations are fixed-duration Hamiltonian evolution of the form $\text{exp}(i \hat{n}_k\hat{n}_l\pi)$ between neighbouring pairs of qubits $(k,l)$.
+After all FMs and ansatz layers are applied, a final state $\ket{\psi}$ is produced.
 The output (e.g., the predicted value of $y(x)$ or $\psi(x,y,t)$ or $p(x,y,t)$) of all models is obtained via the expectation value $\bra{\psi}\hat{C}\ket{\psi}$, where the cost operator $\hat{C} = \sum^N_{m=1} \hat{Z^m}$ is an equally-weighted total magnetization across the $N$ qubits.
-This combination of constant depth ansatz and 1-local observables is known to avoid cost function induced barren plateaus~\cite{cerezo2021cost}. \\\\ All models in this work were trained using the Adam optimizer. \\\\ In Figure \ref{fig:spectral_spacing_a} the model was trained with hyperparameters: qubits $N=4$, ansatz layers $L=4$, CX entangling gates, training iterations $N_i = 2{,}000$, batch size $b_s=1$, learning rate $\text{lr}=10^{-3}$. \\\\ In Figure \ref{fig:spectral_spacing_b}, both models were trained with: $N=4$, $L=4$, CX entangling unitaries, $N_i = 6{,}000$, $b_s=2$, $\text{lr}=10^{-3}$. \\\\ In Figure \ref{fig:spectral_richness_results} all models were trained with: $N=4$, $L=8$, CX entangling unitaries, $N_i = 4{,}000$, $b_s=2$, $\text{lr}=10^{-3}$. \\\\ In Figure \ref{fig:ns_p_visualisation_new} and Table \ref{table:ns_results_new}, all models were trained per QNN with: $N=6$, $L=10$ (divided as shown in Figure \ref{fig:ns_circuit_diagram_new}), sDAQC version of the HEA where entangling operations are fixed-duration Hamiltonian evolution of the form $\text{exp}(i \hat{n}_k\hat{n}_l\pi)$ between neighbouring pairs of qubits $(k,l)$, $N_i = 5{,}000$, $b_s=600$, $\text{lr}=10^{-2}$. \\\\ In Appendix \ref{app:ns_old_results}, Figure \ref{fig:ns_p_visualisation} and Table \ref{table:ns_results}, all models were trained per QNN with: $N=4$, $L=64$, CX entangling unitaries, $N_i = 5{,}000$, $b_s=600$, $\text{lr}=10^{-2}$.
+This combination of constant depth ansatz and 1-local observables is known to avoid cost function induced barren plateaus~\cite{cerezo2021cost}. \\\\ All models in this work were trained using the Adam optimizer. \\\\ In Figure \ref{fig:spectral_spacing_a} the model was trained with hyperparameters: qubits $N=4$, $L=4$ layers of the ansatz in Figure \ref{fig:hea_cx_n4}, training iterations $N_i = 2{,}000$, batch size $b_s=1$, learning rate $\text{lr}=10^{-3}$. \\\\ In Figure \ref{fig:spectral_spacing_b}, both models were trained with: $N=4$, $L=4$ layers of the ansatz in Figure \ref{fig:hea_cx_n4}, $N_i = 6{,}000$, $b_s=2$, $\text{lr}=10^{-3}$. \\\\ In Figure \ref{fig:spectral_richness_results} all models were trained with: $N=4$, $L=8$ layers of the ansatz in Figure \ref{fig:hea_cx_n4}, $N_i = 4{,}000$, $b_s=2$, $\text{lr}=10^{-3}$. \\\\ In Figure \ref{fig:ns_p_visualisation_new} and Table \ref{table:ns_results_new}, all models were trained per QNN with: $N=6$, $L=10$ layers of the sDAQC ansatz in Figure \ref{fig:hea_zz_n6}, $N_i = 5{,}000$, $b_s=600$, $\text{lr}=10^{-2}$. \\\\ In Appendix \ref{app:ns_old_results}, Figure \ref{fig:ns_p_visualisation} and Table \ref{table:ns_results}, all models were trained per QNN with: $N=4$, $L=64$ layers of the ansatz in Figure \ref{fig:hea_cx_n4}, $N_i = 5{,}000$, $b_s=600$, $\text{lr}=10^{-2}$.